Learning non-Gaussian graphical models via Hessian scores and triangular transport

 \section{Proofs of transport map results}

-\begin{proof}{ \textbf{of Proposition~\ref{prop:diag}}} Let $\bm{\nu}_{\rho}$ be a distribution on $\mathbb{R}^{d}$ that is Markov with respect to a graph $\mathcal{G}$ and has a strictly positive density $\rho$.
+\begin{proof}{ \textbf{of Proposition~\ref{prop:diag}}} Let $\bm{\nu}_{\rho}$ be a measure on $\mathbb{R}^{d}$ that is Markov with respect to a graph $\mathcal{G}$ and has a strictly positive density $\rho$.
 By the Hammersley-Clifford theorem, the density $\rho$ factorizes as

 where $\varphi_{c}$ are nonnegative potential functions, $\mathcal{Z}$ is a normalizing constant and $\mathcal{C}$ is the set of maximal cliques of $\mathcal{G}$~\citep{lauritzen1996graphical}.
 A clique is a fully connected subset of nodes and a maximal clique is a clique that is not a strict subset of another clique.